rhysbobbett/heartenhorticulture/README.md

 Solution : formatting the folder as '../assets/images/filename.jpeg' allows github to correctly find the parent folder allowing images to load correctly.

 Issue : The 'Contact us!' button upon the homepage would not be visible when the background was moving.
 Solution : Using Z-index in the CSS, the layers can be sorted by their visibility order, and numbered accordingly, the order was corrected to suit the page requirements.
+This method was applied to allow images to be placed on top of other images on the index.html page.

 Issue: This was an aesthetic issue, but having the links in the top right corner didn't provide the accessibility of placing them adjacent to the logo in a user's line of sight when looking at a desktop screen.
 Solution: Adjust design to accomodate centering the link navigation bar onscreen.

 ## Deployment
 I deployed the website to Github pages for testing purposes.
 The site was deployed by following instructions found in the Github docs page.